Paper Crafts for Thanksgiving!

 • count down the days until Thanksgiving as we prepare various projects (calendar review and math).

-• fulfill those “hands on” needs elementary children (and older children!) have
+• fulfill those “hands on” needs elementary children (and older children!) have (art)

-• provide a happy break from some of the more academic things we do.
+• provide a creative, happy break from some of the more academic things we do.
 And if you have a child that’s more artistically inclined, that’s even better!

 The presence of extended family and friends and the chance to make and eat our special Thanksgiving recipes (like our family’s huge pumpkin gingerbread cookies) all make Thanksgiving special.